 I recently discovered these travel jeans from Aviator USA, and my one great regret in life is that it took 28 years for us to become acquainted.
-Because I am full on OBSESSED with them.
+Because I am full-on OBSESSED with them.

 What makes these travel jeans so incredibly wonderful?
 Let me count the ways…

-✔ They have front pockets that are actual human sized.
+✔ Front pockets that are actual human-sized.

 None of that BS “this pocket will fit 1 key and 4 tic-tacs” crap.
 I have a LOT of angry feelings about the lack of pockets in women’s clothing and how it’s a sexist, patriarchal conspiracy designed to sell more purses, but I won’t get into that here.

 I can sit down with my phone in my pocket, and it doesn’t pop out and fall on the floor like I’ve just given birth to a phone from my hip.
-If I had an iPhone, I think it would actually fit in the “coin pocket,” which is the size of most jean pockets on inferior jeans.
+My giant Samsung phone even fits fully in the “coin pocket,” which is the size of most jean pockets on inferior jeans.

 My Aviator USA travel jean pockets are as big as the pockets on all of my husband’s jeans, and I’m angry that I even HAVE to celebrate that, but I’m celebrating it anyway.

 As a result of living my life deprived of functional front pockets, I’ve developed a back pocket habit.
 And the back pockets on my Aviator USA jeans are fantastically large.

 Meaning pick-pockets can eff off forever, and also that I can twerk/use the bathroom without worrying that my credit card, license, or transit card is going to fall out of my back pocket, never to be seen again.

 I know, I know, I’m obsessed with pockets.
 But can you blame me?!
 There are 6 of them in these jeans, and they’re all big enough to actually hold stuff!!!!!!!!
-This is life-changing.
-Screw you, Patriarchy!
+(Ahem: the Boyfriend Fit, which is an overachiever, has 7.)

 ✔ They come long, but are easily tailored.

-And you don’t even need to find a ~tailor: you can literally just walk into a Men’s Wearhouse and use their in-house tailor.
+And you don’t even need to find a ~tailor: you can literally just walk into a Men’s Wearhouse and use their in-house tailor, which is super fast.
 Yes, ladies, The Men’s Wearhouse tailors women’s jeans too.
 Full disclosure: I am a former employee.
-RIP, my sweet tailoring discount.
+RIP, my sweet employee tailoring discount!

 The Best Hiking Pants for Women